jefnvo/dockerStack-wordpress-phpextensions/README.md

 Dockerfile:

-    - This Dockerfile builds a image that contains php extensions for mysql and sqlserver databases
+    - This Dockerfile builds a wordpress image that contains php extensions for mysql and sqlserver databases

 docker-compose